 - strong welding and construction to take the strains and stresses of heavy use

 We also need to look at hedge clippers and mowers, Greenhouse Kits, digital timers, fertilizer injectors, watering cans, forks, stainless steel tools, ph test kits, garden clothing and water saving products are all an important part of gardening.

-A basic gardening tool list will depend a little on the type of gardening you intend to be involved in.
+A basic tool list will depend a little on the type of gardening you intend to be involved in.

 Garden tool list

-a basic garden tool used for loosening and tilling soil, digging weeds and lifting plants and bulbs
+Used for loosening and tilling soil, digging weeds and lifting plants and bulbs

-for digging holes for planting, turning soil
+For digging holes for planting, turning soil

-for pruning roses and shrubs and all sorts of small jobs… our favorite gardening tool, never go into the garden without a pair.
+For pruning roses and shrubs and all sorts of small jobs… our favorite gardening tool, never go into the garden without a pair.

 - Pruning saw

-for larger pruning jobs,
+For larger pruning jobs,

 - Gardening gloves

-really essential and much easier on the hands
+Really essential and much easier on the hands

 - Watering can

-for watering in newly planted plants, for applying liquid fertilizer to garden plants.
+For watering in newly planted plants, for applying liquid fertilizer to garden plants.
 Haws Watering Cans are a popular quality brand available from Sage Horticultural.

-if you have a garden larger than a basic courtyard a wheelbarrow is great for mulch, compost, manures and general garden work.
+If you have a garden larger than a basic courtyard a wheelbarrow is great for mulch, compost, manures and general garden work.

 - Chippers and chipper mulchers

-for larger gardens chippers and mulchers are well worth the investment
+For larger gardens chippers and mulchers are well worth the investment

 Our Favorite Garden Tools